dandel10n/design_studio_project/README.md

 npm run watch
 ```

-To run local webserver (you can use it for testing on various devices):
+To run local webserver (you can use it for testing on various devices(address: localhost:8000)):

 ```
 npm run webserver